 Spain, Germany, England find scoring form

-LONDON (AP) -World and European champion Spain romped to a 24th straight qualifying win on Friday, although no one in the country was able to see it.
+LONDON (AP) -World and European champion Spain romped to a 24th straight qualifying win on Friday - but no one in the country was able to see it.

-Pedro Rodriguez scored a hat trick as the world's best team routed host Belarus 4-0 in one of a group of big wins for Europe's leading nations in 2014 World Cup qualifying.
+Pedro Rodriguez scored a hat trick as the world's best team thrashed Belarus 4-0 away in one of a host of big wins for Europe's leading nations in World Cup qualifying.

-Yet, celebrations were muted in the debt-ridden country after no broadcaster paid to televise the national team's match for the first time in 29 years.
+Yet, celebrations will have been muted in the debt-ridden country after no broadcaster paid to televise the national team's match - for the first time in 29 years.

-Spain's wasn't the most convincing win of the third round of regional qualifiers, with Germany handing Ireland its worst loss since 1971, 6-1 at Dublin.
+Spain's wasn't the most convincing win of the third round of regional qualifiers, with Germany handing Ireland its heaviest loss since 1971 in a 6-1 rout in Dublin.

-Wayne Rooney celebrated being handed the temporary England captaincy by scoring twice in a routine 5-0 win over San Marino, taking his goal total in international matches to 31, fifth on the country's all-time list.
+Wayne Rooney celebrated being handed the temporary England captaincy by scoring twice in a routine 5-0 win over San Marino, taking his goal tally in internationals to 31 - fifth on the country's all-time list.

-But Italy was again unconvincing in beating Armenia 3-1, and the Netherlands managed only a comfortable 3-0 win over Andorra, which is 201st in the rankings.
+But Italy was again unconvincing in beating Armenia 3-1 and the Netherlands will be disappointed not to have scored more in a comfortable 3-0 win over Andorra, which is 201st in the rankings.